Gee Creek Rest Area Southbound I-5

 What Travelers Say

-The volunteer coffee program gets consistent praise when it’s operating.
+The volunteer coffee program gets consistent praise when itโs operating.
 Overall facility reviews are mixed – some find it adequate for a quick final stop, while others prefer to push through to Oregon facilities.
-RV travelers are universally frustrated by the closed dump station, especially since alternatives require backtracking or continuing with full tanks.

 Map